-- If the reviewers say yes to your appeal, then we must keep providing your covered services for as long as it is medically necessary. - You will have to keep paying your share of the costs (such as copayments, if applicable).
+- If the reviewers say yes to your appeal, then we must keep providing your covered services for as long as it is medically necessary. - You will have to keep paying your share of the costs (such as deductibles or copayments, if these apply).
 In addition, there may be limitations on your covered services (see Chapter 4 of this booklet).